dpankros/uiuc_cs513_project/part_1.md

   - If so, can a query be constructed for the cleaned dataset that returns the same value as the Original Number?
 - Are all foreign key violations resolved? (i.e. For all cases, are there primary keys in the foreign table corresponding to the foreign key?)

+As we begin to make meaningful progress on cleaning, we plan to discuss amongst ourselves who will take on the work to develop these test cases.

 #### Step 5: Document and quantify change (e.g. columns and cells changed, IC violations detected: before vs after, etc.)

 If we continue with the Python implementation, we will have executable documentation of provenance through that workflow and the associated OpenRefine cleaning operations we perform, and both the SQL import process and our acceptance-test suite of queries will give us a detailed, standard outline of IC violations etc...

+If we do not continue with the Python implementation, we plan to still export the standard OpenRefine-provided provenance data and the full suite of SQL queries we ran to perform all steps.